billschnoebelen/cce_blog_old/content/blog/2021-03-08-DRO/index.md

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-08-dro/tube_end_caps_after_welding.jpg" alt="DRO mount cover end caps after welding."><br/>

 The first thing I tried it on is the ends for the cover.
-I plasma cut the bottom off a tube and used that for ends.
+I plasma cut the bottom off a tube and used that for end caps.
 Getting measurements this close took a bit of skill.
 You would have to understand datums and keep the stop against those datums.
-It you didn't it end up +/-.06.
+It you didn't, it could end up +/-.04".

 The issue was the Unistrut was way out of wack.
-I could not hold a tight tolerance between the insides of the channel.
-Everything would just bind.
+The inside of the channel was not a tight tolerance.
+If it was, everything would just bind.
 It may have helped if my piece of Unitstrut was not physically abused in is former life.
 I was probably cause the abuse so I can't complain.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/2021-03-08-dro/delrin_block.png" alt="Added a line to line delrin slide block."><br/>

 I just added a line to line delrin block.
-This holds everything to one side of the rail.
+This drives everything to one side of the rail.
 And problem solved!
+It is very fast to measure now!!

 Thanks for looking! <a href="https://cad.onshape.com/documents/0a3c7bbc668118fd755ab87e/w/4a038c6919d2e92fcc1d24bc/e/603e9c5db290b9b7e7c22192" target="_blank" rel="noopener noreferrer">There are more pics, CAD, and CAM here...</a>